TrendLearner: Early Prediction of Popularity Trends of User Generated Content: Acknowledgments

-This research is partially funded by a Google Brazil Focused Research Grant, by the Brazilian National Institute of Science and Technology for Web Research (MCT/CNPq/INCT Web Grant Number 573871/2008-6), and by the authors' individual grants from CNPq, CAPES and Fapemig.
-We also thank Caetano Traina, Renato Assun\c{c}\~{a}o, Virgilio Almeida, Elizeu Santos-Neto, and the anonymous reviewers for discussions on drafts of this work.
+This research is partially funded by the Brazilian National Institute of Science and Technology for Web Research (MCT/CNPq/INCT Web Grant Number 573871/2008-6), and by the authors' individual grants from Google, CNPq, CAPES and Fapemig.